NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 >
 > Most people fight about the "what" (the fish, the money, the chores).
 But if the fight keeps returning, the "what" is a decoy.
 The real conflict is the authority — who has the right to decide.
 If "who decides" isn't settled, the "what" will never stay fixed.
 >
 > Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
 Am I zoomed in so tight I've lost the horizon?
+Am I an Eagle or more like a Vulture (the shadow) — "only circling for carcasses, hunting the other's faults, not mapping the whole."
 >
 > Eagle passes the map to Bloodhound.